christinecha/web-development-000/src/00/what-is-a-website.md

 Try opening up your `txt` file in this text editor.
 There a lot of different ways to do this (drag the file onto the program icon, use "Open with" again, open it from the text editor via File > Open, etc.) - play around with them and see what's most convenient for you.

 Once you have it open, you should be able to edit the text.
-Write whatever you want in there, hit Save, and refresh your browser - you should see it update to your recent changes.
+Write whatever you want in there, hit Save, and refresh the browser tab where it's open - you should see it immediately update to your recent changes.

-Congratulations, that's your first website! ✨
+Congratulations, you're editing your first website! ✨